 With the letters in bold fonts and some thin lines that connect them, YHD’s logo is an excellent example of a contemporary design.
 It screams “home design team” so loud, it’s hard not to notice.
 The logo reminds us of the scaffolding that we often see home builders use.

-A bycocket or bycoket was the hat in fashion in Medieval England, the time of heroic outlaw Robin Hood.
-And so, the investing app Robinhood adapted the feather in his cap and used it on their logo.
-It’s memorable and fitting for their brand.
+A bycocket was the hat in fashion in Medieval England, but now, it’s most associated with the heroic outlaw Robin Hood.
+The investing app Robinhood adapted the feather in his cap and used it on its logo, making a unique contemporary logo that suits its brand.
 The color green is also fitting as it is the color of money and nature, both descriptive of the brand name.

 Data marketing strategist Skief Labs is based in Switzerland but got its logo from Penji.
-If you look at their website, you’ll notice its vibrant personality, which is also evident in its logo.
-It uses the letter S-shaped in blocks that give it a three-dimensional appeal.
+If you look at its website, you’ll notice its vibrant personality, which is also evident in its logo.
+It uses the letter S-shaped in blocks that give it a 3D appeal.

 A beautiful and scenic region in Spain, Andalusia uses a colorful logo for its tourism website.
 As colors evoke emotions, this contemporary logo expresses life and vibrancy.
 You can feel the excitement and anticipation that goes with exploring a new place.
-This logo shows that contemporary design doesn’t mean using black and white only or bland colors.
+This logo shows that contemporary design doesn’t have to be bland or simplistic.

 Media and news company The Verge has an interesting logo.
-It uses colors that are bright and eye-catching, perfectly gives the brand authority and a commanding personality.
-It uses a black background that effectively brings the logo into the forefront, as what a news provider should be.
+It uses colors that are bright and eye-catching but with a commanding, brutalist edge.
+It uses a black background that effectively brings the logo into the forefront, as a news provider should be.

 A clever play on the letters Y and W, this logo from Young Wear is an excellent example of minimalism.
-The logo is easily recognizable and wins high scores for memorability.
-Unfortunately, this kid’s wear company, based in Myanmar, apparently has no website and may have stopped doing business.
+The logo is easily recognizable and memorable, ensuring that you’ll look twice at this brand when shopping for kids’ clothing.

 If you’re into cryptocurrencies, chances are you’ve heard of the website CoinMarketCap.
 Its logo is a scribbled M inside a C, simple yet appropriate for the brand.
 It has no colors or any other fancy elements, just a logo descriptive of what the website is all about—providing info.

 A specialty coffee shop in the Philippines, Coffee Dream’s logo is pure and uncomplicated.
-You can see the shape of a cup from a bird’s eye view.
-It also has a cute cloud image over it to represent the dream part of the brand.
-The color combination is crisp, clean, and straightforward.
-The choice of font also contributes to the cute and young image they seem to project.
+You can see the shape of a cup from a bird’s eye view, plus a cute cloud image over it to represent the dream part of the brand.
+The sky-blue color combination is clean, yet unique.
+The choice of font also contributes to the cute and youthful image they project.

 The Vespa logo uses a hand-written font in a diagonal placement.
 Notice how the letter V was made to curve, resembling scooter handles.
-The logo has a classic but contemporary look that is timeless and will probably see more years to come.
+The logo gives a classic brand a more modern touch, as it mixes cursive letters with bold, simple shapes and colors.

 Harvard Business Review